section-engineering-education/engineering-education/content/articles/decision-making-and branching-in-java/index.md

 Branching occurs when a program breaks or does not obey the sequential order and instead jumps to another part of the code.
 In conditional branching, the computer usually follows certain predefined conditions.

 ### Prerequisites
 To follow along, you need to have some basic knowledge of Java.
-Furthermore, you must be familiar with IDEs such as [Netbeans](https://netbeans.apache.org/download/index.html) and [Intellij](https://www.jetbrains.com/idea/download/download-thanks.html).
+Furthermore, you must be in a position to work with IDEs like [Netbeans](https://netbeans.apache.org/download/index.html) and [Intellij](https://www.jetbrains.com/idea/download/download-thanks.html).

-### Decision-making using the if statement
+### Decision-making using if statement
-The `if` statement is an example of a decision-making statement in controlled execution.
+An example of a decision-making statement under controlled supervision is the `if` statement.
 It is also a dual-track decision statement and is used in combination with an expression.

 When using the `if` statement, program execution depends on whether the results are true or false.